 Having traversed what seems like the top of the world for a wondrous 4 km, we turn an face the Atlantic waters and begin our descent.
 The descent is gradual and pleasant and before too long we’re back on The Kerry Way.
 With only a short walk along the Kerry Way remaining, we’re soon at the end of today’s walk.

 I’ll bet you’ll have built quite an appetite upon completing this walk.
-The clean sea air contributes particularly to this for some reason, so we won’t delay too long before gathering together again in the evening for the first of the weekend’s two sumptuous meals.
+The clean sea air contributes particularly to this for some reason, so you’ll be looking forward to enjoying an evening meal in Sneem village.

 Walking Itinerary Day 3 – Beach, Shoreline and low hills